statamic/docs/content/collections/tags/cache.md

 You're free to use the cache tag on top of [static caching](/static-caching).

 You'll probably have static caching disabled during development so you can see your changes without having to continually clear anything.

 The cache tag could be a nice compromise to speed up heavy areas for a few minutes at a time.
-Or, if you have some pages excluded from static caching (like pages with forms) then the cache tag could be useful there.
+Or, if you have some pages excluded from static caching then the cache tag could be useful there.

 Of course, if you *do* have static caching enabled, keep in mind that you aren't going to gain anything by using both at the same time.